silverbulletmd/silverbullet/website/Migrate from v1.md

 # Queries
 v2 does not have support for old-style [queries](https://v1.silverbullet.md/Query%20Language) (live queries) anymore.
 They have been replaced with [[Space Lua/Lua Integrated Query]].
 Give the linked page a read, but generally there’s a few differences:

 1. Lua Integrated Queries tend to start with `from index.tag "tag-name"` instead of plain `tag-name`.
-This is a bit longer, but since whatever comes after `from` is a Lua expression, you can not just query [[Objects]], you can query any Lua table as well in the same way.
+This is a bit longer, but since whatever comes after `from` is a Lua expression, you can not just query [[Object]], you can query any Lua table as well in the same way.
 2. In the old query language, you access attribute simply by their name, this works in LIQ too, but stylistically it’s nicer to use either `_.attribute`, or to give the object you’re iterating over a name, using `from page = index.tag "page"`, for instance.
 3. The `=` equals operator is `==` in Lua 😄